 So the new name is shorter than the last one.
 I think it’s easier to remember and it has several positive connotations for me.

 I have the new domain on which is www.sweetapplepie.eu but the old domain www.sweetapplepie.eu will be up for a while in order to make the transition easier.

 How are you?
-No recipe post today, just some news.
+No recipe today, just some news.

 Well, it’s obvious I am taking a break from baking and posting.
-At first I thought I did not have to talk about it but then some friends asked me if I had completely stopped blogging and I changed my mind.
+At first I thought I did not have to talk about it. Τhen some friends asked me if I had completely stopped blogging and I changed my mind.
 I am in the middle of a pregnancy situation guys :-).
 I am now officially 4 months pregnant so I think it’s safe to share.

 When this year started I made a detailed baking and posting plan.
 My blogging goals for the year included posting at least once a weak and create content for special holidays.
-But then the good news came along and a serious food and smell aversion came with it, along with some other issues that keep me in bed almost all day long.
+But then we learned about the pregnancy and soon after I developed a serious food and smell aversion.
+Also, some small issues keep me in bed almost all day long.